ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

         # 1. create a tracer instance
         tracer = TangoEventTracer()

-        # 2. subscribe to events from a device
+        # 2. subscribe to change events from a device and an attribute
         tracer.subscribe_event("sys/tg_test/1", "obsState")

-        # (or alternatively, passing directly a device proxy)
+        # (or alternatively, do it passing directly a device proxy)
         tracer.subscribe_event(other_device_proxy, "otherAttribute")
         tracer.subscribe_event(other_device_proxy, "otherAttribute2")